Table of Contents

 One of the most important things we can do in our lives is tend to our needs.
 Oftentimes, we make our way through each day running on empty, when all that’s needed is a little personal TLC to help us truly be our best selves — and that’s especially true when living with genital herpes.

 A herpes diagnosis is generally met with panic, shame, anger, or all of the above, but self-care may be the answer to moving forward.
-We asked Jessica Shepherd, MD, an obstetrician-gynecologist and a member of the of the Verywell Health Medical Review Board, and Jenelle Marie Pierce, executive director of The STI Project and sex educator, to share their tips on what self-care looks like before and during an outbreak.
+We asked Jessica Shepherd, MD, an obstetrician-gynecologist and member of the Verywell Health Medical Review Board, and Jenelle Marie Pierce, executive director of The STI Project and sex educator, to share their tips on what self-care looks like before and during a genital herpes outbreak.

 “There are a lot of misconceptions and myths out there,” says Shepherd.
 “Once people understand what herpes is, how common it is, that it can be treated — not cured but treated — they feel better about the diagnosis and not so alone.
 Then that allows them to feel empowered.”

 According to the Centers for Disease Control and Prevention (CDC), one in six women between the ages of 14 and 49 have herpes and 776,000 people are infected every year, though they may not know it until they get tested.
 If you’re feeling isolated, it’s important to understand that a diagnosis can happen to anyone, regardless of gender, race, sexuality, or number of sexual partners.